Stationary states of an active Brownian particle in a harmonic trap: The Fokker-Planck equation and its solution

-is the equilibrium Boltzmann distribution.
-It is then obvious that, as $D_t^{\prime}\to \infty$, $\Phi(r)$ approaches the equilibrium Boltzmann distribution, with peak at $r=0$.
+For large $D_t^{\prime}$, it is obvious from Eq.~\ref{eq:formalsolution} that $\Phi(r)$ approaches the equilibrium Boltzmann distribution, with peak at $r=0$.
 The nature of the function $\Phi(r)$ in the vicinity of $r=0$ is directly related to the variance $\sigma^2_{\cos\chi}(0)$.
-To see this, consider Eq.~\ref{eq:dimensionless}, from which the first derivative of $\Phi(r)$ is always seen to vanish at $r=0$, under the assumption $g(0)=0$.
-Under the same assumption, the second derivative at $r=0$ is found to be
+To see this, consider Eq.~\ref{eq:dimensionless}, from which the first derivative of $\Psi(\xi)$ is always seen to vanish at $\xi=0$, since $g(0)=0$ by symmetry.
+The second derivative at $r=0$ is found to be

 Therefore, the sign of the second derivative depends on whether $g^{\prime}(0)$ is less than or greater than 1.
+We prove the following result in Appendix C (Eq. \ref{eq:fprime1}: